nishanthsudhaharan29/Azure-Data-Engineering-Scheduled-News-Analytics-Pipeline/README.md

 ## Setup Instructions

-### Step 1: Azure Subscription
+### Step 1: Create a Resource Group

-Create an Azure account if you don't already have one: https://azure.microsoft.com

 ### Step 2: Create Azure Resources

 1. **Azure Data Lake Storage (ADLS)**
    - Enable hierarchical namespace.
    - Create three containers: `bronze`, `silver`, `gold`.
-   - Assign `Storage Blob Data Contributor` role to Databricks' Access Connector.

 2. **Azure Databricks**
    - Create a Databricks workspace using the **Standard LTS** tier.
    - Launch the workspace and create a compute cluster.
+   - In Storage Accounts, assign `Storage Blob Data Contributor` role to Databricks' Access Connector.

 3. **Access Connector Setup**
    - Go to `External Data > Credentials` in Databricks.
    - Create a credential using the Resource ID of the Access Connector.
    - Define external locations for `bronze`, `silver`, and `gold`.

----

-## Library Installation

-Install required libraries on the compute cluster:

-- Navigate to `Compute > Libraries > Install New Library`
-- Choose `PyPI` as the source
-- Example: `reverse_geocoder` for geo enrichment

 ---